zzhanghub/alfred-template-file/README.md

 ## Tips
-* Set the search scope of the `tf` keyword so that it can find the target template faster.
+* If you want change the search scope of the `tf` keyword, you can drag new dir here.
 ![set_scope](./pic/scope_setting.jpg)

 * Follow [真不瓤来](https://space.bilibili.com/184678848) in Bilibili for more interesting tools.